Pope

 the First Vatican Council, realized that infallibility only prevents a Pope

-from erring when he defines a doctrine; it does not prevent errors - even serious ones - in every official act of
+from erring when he defines a doctrine; it does not prevent a Pope from erring - even erring gravely - in every official act of

 his authentic Magisterium.